 - Failing to identify accounting irregularities as part of a share purchase valuation

 - Failing to correctly value the goodwill of a business

-Assessing the merits of a claim
+Assessing the merits of claims for accountant negligence

 - The scope of the legal duties owed by the accountant